rat-nick/rstk/examples/building-models/README.md

 You can also run the script `build-model.sh`

-After executing one of the following commands, create a .py file where you will deserialize said model using the static method `deserialize`.
+After executing one of the following commands, create a .py file where you will deserialize said model using the static method `deserialize`, as shown in the `use_model.py`.